-LEVC stands ready to enter the next stage of growth, delivering on a commitment to deliver zero-emission capable technology across a range of electric commercial vehicles, which will provide flexible EV solutions that meet the requirements of city regulators, vehicle operators and urban city dwellers.
+LEVC stands ready to enter the next stage of growth, fulfilling a commitment to deliver zero-emissions capable technology across a range of electric commercial vehicles; which will provide flexible EV solutions that meet the requirements of city regulators, vehicle operators and urban city dwellers.

 The new LCV’s order book will open in Q3 2020.

 At this time, we have not specified the price – we will communicate this nearer to the time of the order book opening.
 Model year legislation changes are not yet finalised.

 At present (June 2019) there is up to £8,000 grant available for new energy LCV’s.
 By 2030, 40% of new vans must be ‘new energy’ in the UK which is why it is important to incentivise the take up of these vehicles.